ACLoong/problem-sets/README.md

 ## Background

-We aim to improve our interest in learning computer knowledge and create an atmosphere for learning computer science.
-We hope that we can enhance our professional capability about CS through this project.
+We aim to improve our interest in learning computer knowledge and create an atmosphere of learning computer science and technology.
+We hope that we can enhance our professional capability in CS through this project.

 ## Details